solidjs/solid-start/docs/core-concepts/actions.md

 # Actions

 One question you will likely have when developing any sort of app is "how do I communicate new information to my server?".
+The user did something.
+What next?
 Solid's answer to this is _actions_.
-Actions give you an asynchronous function and elegant tools to help you easily manage and track submissions.
+Actions give you the ability an specify an async action processing function and gives you elegant tools to help you easily manage and track submissions.

 They generally represent a `POST` request.

 Actions are isomorphic.
 This means that a submission can be handled on the server _or_ the client, which ever is optimal.
 They represent the server component of a [HTML form](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form), and even help you use HTML forms to submit data.